Functional Requirements for AVS Products

 1.4.
 Your product SHALL clearly convey core Alexa attention states to the customer.
 The core attention states are Listening, Thinking and Speaking.
 See the AVS UX Design Overview for further information about the Alexa attention states.

 1.4.1.
-Your product SHOULD use prominent visual cues to satisfy 1.4.
+Your product SHOULD use prominent visual cues to satisfy Requirement 1.4.
 If your product uses visual cues, your product SHOULD indicate all attention states as defined in the AVS UX Design Overview.

 1.4.2.
-If your product does not use prominent visual cues to satisfy 1.4, your product SHALL use prominent audio cues to indicate when the Alexa Listening state starts and when it stops.
+If your product does not use prominent visual cues to satisfy Requirement 1.4, your product SHALL use prominent audio cues to indicate when the Alexa Listening state starts and when it stops.
 You may choose to allow customers to disable the sounds.